mbari-org/vars-query-vue/docs/doc_04_add_deployments_cameraplatform.md

 -   **ROV Deployments** can be searched by the ROV Name and dive number (these also need to be  4-digit numbers), e.g. Doc Ricketts 0013
 Other platforms use labels based on the original operator’s naming convention.

-??? note "Available ROVs to search"
+??? note "Registered ROVs in VARS"

      *   Doc Ricketts
      *   Mini ROV